 • When the Company proposes to undertake new activities or significantly enhance existing activities

 • When external stakeholders or the market indicates the Company’s risk profile has changed

 • If legislative or regulatory change requires it

 • When in doubt as to the Company’s risk profile

 • As directed by the Chairman

-In accord with the processes of ISO31000: 2009 Risk Management, the Risk Committee at each meeting have the responsibility for:
+In accord with the processes of ISO31000: 2018 Risk Management Guidelines, the Risk Committee at each meeting have the responsibility for:

 • Ensuring the Risk Matrix and its associated values are in accord with the Company’s existing capitalisation and exposures